benjamin-glitsos/make-walk/README.md

 $ touch another-file.txt && xdg-open another-file.txt
 ```

-The following files and folders will be created:
+And the following files and folders will be created:

 ```
 new-folder